thomasleveil/docker-cyclotron/README.md

 [Cyclotron](http://www.cyclotron.io) is a web application for constructing dashboards.
 This is a docker container to run Cyclotron.

+This container is made up of two components:

+* The Cyclotron API service
+* The Cyclotron web application

 ## Prerequisites

 ### Mongo Database